Fjaviervera/MS-challenge-2016/README.md

 #FAQ

-In the future I will add support for just raw images and implement the skull stripping and the bias correction, but FSL wich is the most used in skull stripping is only native for linux and I want to keep this project in mostly python code and for all plataforms, so it's going to take time.
+In the future I will add support for just raw images and implement the skull stripping and the bias correction, but FSL which is the most used in skull stripping is only native for linux and I want to keep this project in mostly python code and for all plataforms, so it's going to take time.